Kosta-Github/cute/docs/multi_threaded_tests.md

 2. `std::thread`s need to be joined before their lifetime ends otherwise it leads to calling `std::terminate()`: `cute::thread` can be used for this purpose as well, since it ensures proper joining of the wrapped `std::thread` prior to it's destruction.

-3. Test validation calls are not thread safe: `cute` has been designed right from it's beginning with multi-threading in mind and all test validation calls can be safely used in arbitrary threads.
+3. Test validation calls are thread safe: `cute` has been designed right from it's beginning with multi-threading in mind and all test validation calls can be safely used in arbitrary threads.

 ```C++
 CUTE_TEST("A passed check in a separate thread is detected") {